justinhough/docker-wordpress/README.md

 ## Start Wordpress

+1. Duplicate `.sample-env` to `.env` and update for your application
-Install and start up Wordpress and MySQL with `docker-compose up -d` and stop the docker environment by using `docker-compose stop`.
+2. Start Wordpress, MySQL and code-server with `docker-compose up -d`.
+(To stop the container use `docker-compose stop`.)
+3. Open a browser `http://localhost:<port_selected>` and finish setting up Wordpress.

-**Note:** MySQL databases and schema for Wordpress will be automagically synced into the folder `database/mysql`
+**Note:** MySQL databases and schema for Wordpress will be automagically synced into the folder `db/mysql`

 ### Accessing WP through WP CLI